ColinWttt/godot_await/README.md

 # godot_await

 A simple wrapper for awaiting Godot built-in signals in an async context.
-It only depends on [`godot`](https://crates.io/crates/godot).
+It only depends on [`godot`](https://crates.io/crates/godot) by default.

 ## Usage